alwesam/udportfolio/README.md

 #### Verifying the PageSpeed score of index.html

-1) Visit Google PageSpeed Insights on your web browser
+1) Visit Google PageSpeed Insights on your web browser.

-2) Enter the following website: alwesam.github.com/udportfolio/index.html
+2) Enter the following website: alwesam.github.com/udportfolio/index.html.

-3) Take note of the scores for both mobile and desktop
+3) Take note of the scores for both mobile and desktop.

 #### Verifying frame rate of views/pizza.html

-1) On your chrome browser, visit alwesam.github.com/udportfolio/views/pizza.html or follow the link from index.html
+1) On your chrome browser, visit alwesam.github.com/udportfolio/views/pizza.html or follow the link from index.html.

-2) Enter Ctrl+Shift+I, this will show the chrome dev tool
+2) Enter Ctrl+Shift+I, this will show the chrome dev tool.

-3) Click on the Timeline tab
+3) Click on the Timeline tab.

-4) Click on the record (red circle) button
+4) Click on the record (red circle) button.

-5) scroll the webpage for few seconds and then stop recording
+5) scroll the webpage for few seconds and then stop recording.

-6) Take note of the frame rate view
+6) Take note of the frame rate view.

 #### Verifying time to resize pizzas on views/pizza.html

-1) On your chrome browser, visit alwesam.github.com/udportfolio/views/pizza.html or follow the link from index.html
+1) On your chrome browser, visit alwesam.github.com/udportfolio/views/pizza.html or follow the link from index.html.

-2) Enter Ctrl+Shift+I, this will show the chrome dev tool
+2) Enter Ctrl+Shift+I, this will show the chrome dev tool.

-3) Click on the Console tab
+3) Click on the Console tab.

-4) On pizzas.html page, find the slider and click to change resize pizzas
+4) On pizzas.html page, find the slider and click to change resize pizzas.

 5) Take note of the values logged in the Console.

 -------------------------------------------